2023 Dates – September 8 – 10

-The mission and purpose of this High Performance Driver’s Education (HPDE) event is to provide a structured and controlled teaching and learning environment.
+The mission and purpose of this High Performance Driver’s Education (HPDE) and National Instructor Training event is to provide a structured and controlled teaching and learning environment.
 The HPDE is designed so that participants can improve their driving abilities and acquire a better understanding of vehicle dynamics and driving safety.

 Even if you are not driving at this exceptional event, it’s a great chance to see Porsches driven as intended.
 Come see your friends and joins us for the trackside dinner on Saturday night.

 This adventure can become extremely addictive.
 We will teach you to drive your Porsche the way the factory designed and built it to be driven.
 The track – nearly two miles in length – provides a perfect opportunity to learn what you and your car can safely do!